microsoft/BotFramework-Composer/docs/setup-yarn.md

 yarn build
 ```
   This command builds the Composer app.
 The build process can take few minutes.

-> If you are having trouble intalling or building Composer you can also run `yarn tableflip`, and then run `yarn install` and `yarn build` again.
+ If you are having trouble intalling or building Composer you can also run `yarn tableflip`, and then run `yarn install` and `yarn build` again.
+This process can take anywhere from 5-10 minutes.

 ```
 yarn startall